 For a variety of reasons, adults can make too little hGH.
 Lack of production can occur because of high blood sugar levels and stress that impact the body’s natural ability to produce this hormone.
-Adults with low HGH often struggle with weight and obesity.
-Those patients have a higher risk of heart disease and stroke, issues with depression, anxiety, brittle bones, weak muscles, and cognitive issues.
-The hormone deficiency may occur in both men and women.
+Adults with low hGH often struggle with weight and obesity.
+Those patients have a higher risk of heart disease and stroke, depression, anxiety, brittle bones, weak muscles, and cognitive issues.
+Hormone deficiency may occur in both men and women.

 Alternative Treatment for Human Growth Hormone:

 A physician at Sunridge Medical may prescribe hGH hormone injections.
 The hormone is designed to copy natural hGH in the patient’s body.
 Depending on the severity of the hGH deficiency it may be delivered daily, several times a week or on a weekly basis.

 Patients receiving the proper amount of growth hormone may experience a leveling of blood sugar.
 Diabetic patients require frequent physician visits and at-home glucose monitoring.

 Strobl JS, Thomas MJ.
 Human growth hormone.
 Pharmacology Review 1994 Mar;46(1):1-34.
 PMID: 8190748. https://pubmed.ncbi.nlm.nih.gov/8190748/

 The study of human growth hormone is a little more than 100 years old.
 Growth hormone, first identified for its dramatic effect on longitudinal growth, is now known to exert generalized effects on protein, lipid, and carbohydrate metabolism.
 Additional roles for growth hormone in human physiology are likely to be discovered in the areas of sleep research and reproduction.